Beyond the Book

 - BONUS: Does your family have a library card?
 If not, caregivers can sign up for a DC Public Library card when their child signs up for Beyond the Book!
 Click here to learn what you should bring to sign up for a Library card.

+Sign up for Beyond the Book at your neighborhood library to receive your very own activity book!
 If you complete the activity packet, please send a picture of your favorite activity to email@example.com or tag us on social media, using the hashtag #BeyondTheBookDC!

 What Is A Developing Reader?A Developing Reader is someone that is learning how to use foundational reading skills and their background knowledge to understand text.
 A developing reader is interested in books but can’t yet read them independently or may be able to read some words but require support to convey meaning from print.
 Developing readers tend to be between the ages of children 5-8 that are starting their educational journey.